dhnorton/WIP-ledger/README.md

 # Ledger d'Main
-Keep records of personal accounts such as:
+Keep records of personal financial accounts such as:

 - checking
 - savings